w314/notes/000-knowledge/java/javaBasics.md

 ```

 - `public` is an access modifier
-- `static` is a non-access modifier
+- `static` is a non-access modifier sets the scope
 - `void` is the "return type" of the method
 - `String[] args` array of Strings defined in the method parameters are passed from the command line when the java command is run